 3. The people who work here.

 Everyone, from the hostesses to the waitstaff to the chefs, was extremely friendly and professional.
 Whether sitting at a table or at the bar overlooking the kitchen, the attention to detail and concern for customer satisfaction were apparent.
-It's a lot of fun to sit at the bar here, overlooking the kitchen and the chefs hard at work.
-They were really friendly though, taking the time to answer our questions about the food preparation.
+It's a lot of fun to sit at the bar here, overlooking the kitchen and see up close the chefs hard at work.
+They were really friendly and took the time—in between sautéing and plating—to answer our questions about the food.

 Appetizers tend to be refreshing like this one.

 There is one marscapone dessert offered each night.

 So there you have it … my love for Pasquale Jones which I am happy to share this Don Juan!
 I hope you get the chance to head on over and enjoy your own meal there.
 Right now, being the hot new place that it is, I would suggest showing up early (they open for dinner at 5:30) and snagging a seat at the bar.
 Tell the chefs I say hello and I'll be seeing them again soon!

 Pasquale Jones is located at 187 Mulberry Street, NYC